 All visitors to the Stamford Campus – Jeremy Richard Library are expected to follow guidelines for library etiquette as mention below:

 - General Conduct/Behavior – Anyone running or shouting or participating in disruptive, annoying or destructive behavior will be asked to leave the library immediately.
 The library staff member has the right and obligation to ask for person(s) to present identification.
 If an individual’s disruptive behavior does not change or individual refuses to leave when asked by a library staff member, the Campus Police will be called immediately.

-- Printing/Photocopying – Visitors – at this time, we do not accept cash or credit card nor can we support the library copy card used by visitors for printing and photocopying.
+- Printing/Photocopying – Visitors – at this time, we do not accept cash or credit card.
+The library no longer supports the library copy card previously used for visitors to print and photocopy.
 We recommend visiting the Stamford Public Library on 96 Broad Street or Minuteman Press at 513 Summer Street for printing or photocopying.
 Save your work to a flash drive or to your email as an attachment.